 Note: please also see September 2013 update

-It is no secret that I was a huge fan of the Young Turks’ work during 2011.
+Longstanding readers will know that I was a huge fan of the Young Turks’ work during 2011.

 They popped up at a greasy spoon café, in a loft, an office building, a multi-storey car park and then hung around the first floor of the Ten Bells pub on Commercial Street for longer than planned, but arguably not long enough.
 I thought the food always struck the ideal balance between seasonality, innovation, racy twists but not too much faff.
 On top of that, the front of house guys, the Clove Club, brought their sadly unique brand of Northern charm and atmosphere-setting abilities to each of these events; my only criticism of them would be that they’re too tall.